Header images courtesy of Duddell’s and Rosedale Hotels

 Originally published by Inés Fung.
 Last updated by Jen Paolini and Annette Chan.

 Oh, the weather outside is frightful, but the fire is so delightful… The fire under the sizzling claypots, that is.
 Claypot rice is a local cold weather delicacy that we simply cannot get enough of, and since sharing is caring, we have rounded up the best spots in Hong Kong for you to tuck into some classic claypot rice.

-Owner and head chef Wah Gor of Siu Wah Kitchen (紹華小廚) made his name cooking up classics at the famous Sun Tsui Wah Claypot Rice Restaurant (gone but not forgotten).
-You can find 20 of those beloved varieties here, in addition to 10 of Wah Gor’s own unconventional ingredient mixes, such as wild mushrooms & foie gras, Thai-style roasted pork neck, and Sichuan-style mala seafood.
+Owner and head chef Wah Gor made name for himself cooking up classics at the famous Sun Tsui Wah Claypot Rice Restaurant (gone but not forgotten).
+20 of those beloved varieties can now be found at Siu Wah Kitchen (紹華小廚), in addition to 10 of Wah Gor’s own unconventional ingredient mixes, such as wild mushrooms & foie gras, Thai-style roasted pork neck, and Sichuan-style mala seafood.

-Wah Gor uses Thai rice as his base, and the rice is first soaked for an hour to cut down on the cooking time, then cooked on gas rings before the addition of a hearty amount of main ingredients, which is then finished off over charcoal.
-Don’t forget the soy sauce!
-The soy sauce at Siu Wah is specially mixed to be flavourful but not overpowering.
+Wah Gor uses Thai rice as his base; the rice is first soaked for an hour, then cooked on gas rings before the addition of main ingredients, then finished off over charcoal.
+Don’t forget the soy sauce—the soy sauce at Siu Wah is specially mixed to be flavourful but not overpowering.

 Siu Wah Kitchen (紹華小廚), Shop CF3, Aldrich Bay Market Cooked Food Centre, 15 Aldrich Bay Road, Shau Kei Wan | (+852) 8199 8188